superbrothers/kubernetes-docs/kubectl_create_clusterrole.md

 ```
       --aggregation-rule mapStringString   An aggregation label selector for combining ClusterRoles.
       --allow-missing-template-keys        If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
-      --dry-run                            If true, only print the object that would be sent, without sending it.
+      --dry-run string[="unchanged"]       Must be "none", "server", or "client".
+If client strategy, only print the object that would be sent, without sending it.
+If server strategy, submit server-side request without persisting the resource. (default "none")
   -h, --help                               help for clusterrole
       --non-resource-url strings           A partial url that user should have access to.
   -o, --output string                      Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-file.